SoloChe/Medical_QA_RAG/README.md

 [05/19/2025 update]: Finished the evaluation pipeline for RAG system.

-[Next]: Working on retrieval part and will add more agents, e.g., reasoning and tool use.
-Exploring the reinforcement learning (PPO) for alignment.
+[Next]: Working on ranking in retrieval part.
+Will add ReAct and tool use in the future.

 ## Agent Pipeline
 1. Retriever Model: FAISS+BioBERT